kimmobrunfeldt/git-hours/README.md

 }
 ```

-From a person working 8 hours per day, it would take more than 2 years to build bootstrap.
+From a person working 8 hours per day, it would take more than 3 years to build Bootstrap.

 ## How it works